Linear maps on k^I, and homomorphic images of infinite direct product algebras

-In~(iii) we have returned, for use in an application below, to a hypothesis on invertible elements, so to get this from~(ii) we need to see that the condition stated implies that the nonzero entries of $(u_i)$ have a nonzero common multiple.
+To get~(iii) from~(ii) we need to see that the hypothesis of~(iii) implies that the nonzero entries of $(u_i)$ have a nonzero common multiple.
 Such a common multiple is equivalent to a nonzero common multiple of those of the nonzero entries that are not invertible.
 By assumption, there are only finitely many of these, so they have such a common multiple (e.g., their product). \end{proof}

 We shall now show that if $R$ is a commutative valuation ring, we can, under appropriate conditions, use some of our earlier results on linear maps on $k^I$ to get elements $u\in R^I$ as in~(iii) above.
 Because of the way we will relate our results to those of the preceding sections, the symbol $k$ will be used below for the residue field of $R,$ rather than its field of fractions.
-The following lemma will be our tool for converting to our present goal certain of our earlier results, namely, those that give {\em subspaces} of $k^I$ whose nonzero members have almost all components nonzero.
+The following lemma will be our tool for converting to our present goal certain of our earlier results, namely, those that give subspaces of $k^I$ whose nonzero members have almost all components nonzero.